 - My Smithfield ham steaks were perfectly browned after 12 minutes in a Ninja Foodi Dual Zone air fryer.
 However, other air fryers and brands of ham steaks may vary slightly

-- Air Fryer Ham and Cheese Bagel
+- Air Fryer Ham and Cheese Stuffed Chicken Breast

 Final Thoughts